 DAN: Oddly enough, Justin and I both watched Star Trek Into Darkness again on the same night independently, but clearly linked in a strange psychic way.
-And while I do enjoy the film (except for the dumb surname) and its reboot-starting predecessor, there’s definitely a lack of character development in these first two films that hurt them.
+And while I do enjoy the film (except for the dumb surname) and its reboot-starting predecessor, there’s definitely a lack of character development in these new films that hurt them.
 These flicks boast incredible effects, great action, competent acting; they are terribly entertaining, but really dumb.
 The iconic Trek characters have basically no personality.
 They have the idea of the old characters, but nothing’s fleshed out.

 DAN: I believe they call that an "homage" now, and not plagiarism.
 The creators of this new Trek series are playing off the existing archetype of the old Trek series characters.
 What we already know about them, and not doing much else.
 Also, Chris Pine just doesn’t do it for me as Kirk.

 JUSTIN: I actually like Pine a lot as Kirk.
 I think I like him better than Zach Quinto.
 For me, Pine’s Kirk is closer to Shatner's than Quinto's Spock is to Nimoy's.
 And that's more the writing than anything else - this Spock is kind of a jerk and is pretty easily swayed into becoming emotional.

 DAN: My problem with him as Kirk is he’s just sort of a generic hero man.
 There’s nothing memorable about his Kirk like there is about Shatner’s.
 I do like him, and I think he’s dreamy but there’s just not enough there for me to care about his Kirk.

 |Yup, they look and feel vaguely like the original characters.|